-The OIG found general compliance with credentialing and Focused Professional Practice Evaluation processes.
-However, the OIG identified deficiencies with Ongoing Professional Practice Evaluation processes.
+The OIG found compliance with credentialing, privileging, and Ongoing Professional Practice Evaluations.
+However, the OIG identified deficiencies with initiation of Focused Professional Practice Evaluations and lack of evidence that these evaluations were completed by providers with similar training and privileges.